 What Users Think About Zoho

 Zoho CRM users like that you can configure the software to fit your sales process, and give it positive reviews for the overall software family.
 Zoho users also like using the setup wizards, which make it far less cumbersome to get started than options like Salesforce.
 However, one area where reviewers express frustration is with Zoho’s customer service response times.
-Be sure to check out our Zoho Review Page for more customer reviews.

 Where to Find Zoho